When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Introduction

-\paragraph{Contributions.} In this work, we make contributions towards answering the above question.
-Our first contribution is to prove that OPS inherits the same hardness results as OPE, which has never been formally shown in the literature.
-We show that the sample complexity of the OPS problem is lower-bounded by the samples needed to perform OPE.
-We further show that an OPS algorithm that simply chooses the policy with the highest IS estimate achieves a nearly minimax sample complexity, which is exponential in the horizon.
-This result implies no OPS approach can avoid the exponential sample complexity in the worst case, and we must consider additional assumptions to enable sample efficient OPS.
+In this work, we make contributions towards answering these two questions.
+Our first contribution is to prove that OPS inherits the same hardness results as OPE, which has not been formally shown in the literature.
+This result implies no OPS approach can avoid exponential sample complexity in the worst case, and OPS requires additional assumptions to be sample efficient.
+Moreover, we connect the BE estimation problem to the OPS problem.
+We show that BE requires additional assumptions compared to OPE, but can be more efficient when the assumptions hold.

-We then investigate the utility of using BE for OPS.
-We propose a simple BE algorithm, called Identifiable BE selection (IBES), with a simple way to select its own hyperparameters.
-This is contrast to many OPE methods, even simpler approaches like FQE, for which it can be hard to select hyperparameters.
-We show that IBES can provide improved sample efficiency, but under stricter requirements on data coverage and on the candidate set compared to FQE.
-In an empirical study, we systematically compare different BE methods with varying sample sizes and show IBES is consistently more sample efficient across multiple environments.
+Our second contribution is to propose a simple OPS algorithm based on Bellman errors (BE), called Identifiable BE selection (IBES), with a simple mechanism to select hyperparameters.
+This is contrast to many OPE methods, even common approaches like FQE, for which hyperparameter selection is hard.
+In an empirical study, we compare different BE methods with varying sample sizes and show that IBES is more sample efficient across multiple environments.

-From our empirical study, we also show the inherent difficulty of OPS in a larger scale experiment in Atari benchmark.
-Notably, we show that all the OPS methods suffer relatively high regret compared to using the tuned hyperparameters, in many cases performing even worse than random hyperparameter selection.
-Recall that the tuned hyperparameters are obtained by using performance in the real environment, which is not feasible in practice but nonetheless commonplace in offline RL experiments.
-This result in Atari highlights that many results in the literature report unrealistically favorable results for their offline algorithms, because they show results for these tuned hyperparameters rather than hyperparameters chosen using only the offline dataset.